-• Pray for spiritual breakthroughs amidst the Muslim majority, many of whom are powerful, well-organized and increasingly aggressive.
+• Pray for spiritual breakthroughs among the Muslim majority.

-• Pray for the few evangelical believers to persevere while boldly living out their faith and for Muslims to come to Christ as a result.
+• Pray for the the small body of believers to boldly live out their faith in a way that draws Muslims to Christ.

-• Pray for indigenous churches to be planted among many unreached people groups scattered throughout the nation.
+• Pray for indigenous churches to be planted among many unreached people groups.

 Senegal is an atypical African country that defies most people’s expectations.
 Home to at least twelve diverse ethnic groups and one of the most stable democracies in Africa, the nation has fostered a reputation of mediation, tolerance, and acceptance.
 This is rare for most of the African continent.
 The capital, Dakar, sits on the westernmost point of Africa overlooking the Atlantic Ocean, which feeds both its fishing and tourist economies.
 As a Muslim country and black nation, Senegal acts as a cultural and political bridge between the indigenous African and Islamic worlds.